binnes/Node-RED-container-prod/Node-RED config from environment/README.md

 In this section you will add some additional nodes to Node-RED, which connect to your local MQTT broker.

 1. Restart the Node-RED service on your system.
 To connect to the broker the Node-RED container need access to the broker certificates, so we will map the same volume as we did when starting the broker, as the certificates are in a cert sub-directory.
 We also need to add the --network option to put the Node-RED container instance on the same Docker network bridge as the MQTT broker container instance.
-Run the appropriate command for your operating system (replacing *brian* with your own username):
+Run the appropriate command for your operating system (replacing *YOUR-USERNAME* with your own username):
       * **Windows**:
-          `docker run -itd -p 1880:1880 -v c:\Users\brian\NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
+          `docker run -itd -p 1880:1880 -v c:\Users\YOUR-USERNAME\NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
       * **Mac OS**:
-          `docker run -itd -p 1880:1880 -v /Users/brian/NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
+          `docker run -itd -p 1880:1880 -v /Users/YOUR-USERNAME/NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
       * **Linux**:
-          `docker run -itd -p 1880:1880 -v /home/brian/NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
+          `docker run -itd -p 1880:1880 -v /home/YOUR-USERNAME/NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v <full path to where moreNodeREDWorkshop repo cloned>/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`

-    e.g. on mac the command might look like:
+    e.g. on mac, logged in as user brian, the command might look like:
     `docker run -itd -p 1880:1880 -v /Users/brian/NRdata:/data -e NODE_RED_ENABLE_PROJECTS=true -v /Users/brian/moreNodeRedWorkshop/en/part5/broker:/mosquitto --network NRbridge --name mynodered nodered/node-red`
 2. Import the following flow (using the same technique used in the previous tutorial - **menu** -> **import**):